BLISSc-ILD: Can a new drug, Belimumab, help people with systemic sclerosis associated interstitial lung disease

 Can I take part?

 In research studies, there are lots of different reasons why you may or may not be able to take part.
 These are known as inclusion and exclusion criteria (see list below).
-Only the clinical trial team will be able to fully determine whether you are able to take part in the study.
+Only the research team will be able to fully determine whether you are able to take part in the study.
 You can withdraw at any point.

 If you are not able to take part in this research study, there may be other opportunities for you to take part in different studies.

-To find our more about other research opportunities visit our research finder main page.
+To find out more about other research opportunities visit our research finder main page.

 You may be able to join this study if all of these apply: